fiji/fiji/README.md

 [ Fiji Is Just ImageJ ]

-Fiji will provide an easy way to set up Java+ImageJA+TrakEM2+VIB+a lot of other plugins that are useful to biologists, geologists and every other scientist who wants to process images.
+Fiji provides an easy way to set up Java+ImageJA+TrakEM2+VIB+a lot of other plugins that are useful to biologists, geologists and every other scientist who wants to process images.